nus-cs2103-AY2223S1/tp/docs/team/sherylkong18.md

 ## Overview

-MineFriends is an all new friend-tracking program to help Minecraft players find the right friends at the right time to play the right game with.
+Minefriends is an all new friend-tracking program to help Minecraft players find the right friends at the right time to play the right game with.

 ## Summary of Contributions